Description

 MaxDuration:

-• Looking at the maximum days under water of 247 days in the last 5 years of World Top 4 Strategy, we see it is relatively smaller, thus better in comparison to the benchmark ACWI (516 days)
+• The maximum days under water over 5 years of World Top 4 Strategy is 247 days, which is smaller, thus better compared to the benchmark ACWI (516 days) in the same period.

 AveDuration: